datatrail-jhu/00_intro/manuscript/07_rstudio_cloud.md

 ![RStudio Cloud run code](images/07_rstudio_cloud/07_cdsintro_rstudio_cloud-19.png)

 You should see code running in the bottom left-hand panel.
-As code runs, there will be some output in red text, letting you know that the code is running.
-This red text does not mean anything is wrong.
+As code runs, there will be some output in red text, letting you know that the code is running. **This red text does not mean anything is wrong.** Note that red text in RStudio sometimes is an error, while other times it is just providing you with information.
+If it says error, than it's an error.
+But, don't be alarmed that red text is appearing on your screen.
 If the code runs, a plot should appear on the lower right hand side.

 ![RStudio Cloudwith plot](images/07_rstudio_cloud/07_cdsintro_rstudio_cloud-20.png)